-- 75% of one Major Opcode (equivalent to the rest of EXT017) - Five 6-bit XO 32-bit operations.
+- 50% of a new 64-bit Encoding (PO9) - Five 6-bit XO 32-bit "Management" operations.

-No further opcode space for Simple-V is envisaged to be required for at least the next decade (including if added on VSX)
+No further opcode space for Simple-V is envisaged to be required for at least the next decade (including if added on VSX).
+EXT1xx variants of the Management Operations are anticipated for a future revision.